-On the 1st Edition 25" scale mapping of 1889 an alignment similar to that shown on the Definitive Map, currently recorded as Parracombe Footpath No. 2, as a continuous unenclosed route.
+On the 1st Edition 25" scale mapping of 1889, an alignment similar to that shown on the Definitive Map (currently recorded as Parracombe Footpath No. 2) is a continuous unenclosed route.
 At that time neither the Lynton and Barnstaple Railway nor the Parracombe Bypass had been constructed.

-On the later 2nd Edition 25" scale mapping of 1904, the alignment included on the Definitive Map, currently recorded as Parracombe Footpath No. 2, is shown as a continuous unenclosed route.
+On the later 2nd Edition 25" scale mapping of 1904, this alignment (currently recorded as Parracombe Footpath No. 2), is shown as a continuous unenclosed route.
 By this time the Lynton and Barnstaple Railway had been constructed but not the A39 Parracombe Bypass.

-On the Post War A Edition 25" scale mapping of 1975 no physical route is shown.
+On the Post War A Edition 25" scale mapping of 1975, no physical route is shown.

-On the smaller scale mapping dated 1933-67, the post railway and bypass alignment of Footpath No. 2 is shown as a single dashed line northwest from the A39 Bypass and a double dashed line southeast from the A39 Bypass.
+On the smaller scale mapping dated 1933-67, the currently walked, post railway and bypass alignment of Footpath No. 2 is shown as a single dashed line northwest from the A39 Bypass and a double dashed line southeast from the A39 Bypass.